Back

 This image shows the equation negative nine M minus four equals negative nine M minus four.
 Under the negative nine M on both sides of the equal sign is a positive nine M. There is a light gray dotted line running vertically through the equal sign.
 Below the previous material is a solid line, like under an addition problem.
 Below the line are the results of the operations.
 A blue arrow at the very top of the left-hand side indicates we are working with the operations on this side.
 Below the addition line on the left-hand side is a blue zero which is the result of negative nine M plus positive nine M. There is also minus four.
 This is all equal to zero minus 4 on the right-hand side too.

-Because \(−9M+9M=0\), we are left with \(−4=−4\).
+Because \(−9M+9M=0\), you are left with \(−4=−4\).
 This statement is always true, therefore, there are infinitely many solutions for the equation \(−9M−4=−9M−4\).
 This means that any value of M will still make this equation true

-Our final solution: Infinitely many solutions
+The final solution: Infinitely many solutions.

 Second version: Combine terms without a variable first

-We want to combine the \(−4\) on the left-hand side of the equation with the \(−4\) on the right-hand side of the equation.
+You want to combine the \(−4\) on the left-hand side of the equation with the \(−4\) on the right-hand side of the equation.
 To do this, add \(+4\) to both sides of the equation.

 This image shows the equation negative nine M minus four equals negative nine M minus four.
 There is a positive four under the minus four on both sides of the equal sign.
 A blue arrow above the minus four and positive four indicates we are working with these terms.